fromtimeimportsleep/Sem4/README.md

 Summary of what happened (topics covered) in classes this week could go here

-## Wednesday

-- **CS 217** - Geometric interpretation of Lasso and Ridge Regression, sparse solution, Naive Bayes, Intro to Logistic Regression

-## Thursday

-- **CS 208** - unit propagation, pure literal elimination, decision/split and backtrack steps in DPLL explained with an example
-- **CS 218** - Introduction to Greedy Algorithms and Dynamic Programming

 ## Monday

 - **CS 218** - Interval scheduling, Proof of correctness of a greedy algorithm